HEP-FCC/fcc-tutorials/fast-sim-and-analysis/k4simdelphes/doc/starterkit/FccFastSimDelphes/Readme.md

 -   produce plots with **FCCAnalyses**
 :::

-First login to to a fresh shell on lxplus, on OSG, or in one of the virtual machine that could be provided on open stack.
+First login to a fresh shell on lxplus, on OSG, or in one of the virtual machines that could be provided on open stack.
 Usage of bash shell is highly recommended.
 Create a working directory and go inside

 ```
 mkdir mytutorial